thisismayanktiwari/thisismayanktiwari/README.md

 ### About me

-**Currently I am:** A graduate student at New York University (NYU) studying Management of Technology with a concentration in Data Analytics.
+**Currently I am:** A recent graduate from New York University (NYU).
+I majored in Management of Technology with a concentration in Data Analytics.

 **How I started:**
 My data science journey began in early 2020 when I took my first business analytics class at NYU and was astonished by the stunning possiblities that a seemingly mundane dataset holds.
 Since that day, I have not looked back and have been constantly working at expanding my knowledge and skillset in this extraordinary field.